Abu al-Qasim al-Rafi'i: Death

 Ibn Khallikān recorded al-Rāfi'i's death in the month of Dhul-Qa’dah in the year: 623 AH (1226 AD) and was buried in Qazvin.

-Asceticism
+Asceticism and creed

 Imam al-Rāfi'i was a man of asceticism and humility.
 Scholars have mentioned that he was characterized by piety, asceticism, and devotion, and was occupied with knowledge and worship.
 Al-Nawawi said of him: “He had a firm standing in righteousness, and many miracles were vouchsafed to him.”

 Creed

 Imam al-Rāfi'i adhered to the Ash'ari doctrine.
 Ibn Hajar al-Asqalani said: I read from Sheikh Salah al-Din (al-Safadi) that he said: “In the year 740, a woman from the descendants of al-Imām al-Rāfi'ī came to al-Imām Taqi al-Din al-Subki, and she read a portion from the creed that al-Rāfi'ī had written.
 It was beautiful and eloquent as his usual works, and upon the Madhhab of Ahl al-Sunnah.”